Welcome

 Large-mass quantum systems

-I will discuss recent results with levitated mechanical systems in experiments and explain possible implications for testing the laws of nature
+I will discuss recent results with levitated mechanical systems in experiments and explain possible implications for testing the laws of nature.

 Completed - Autumn/Winter 2023/24 Series